vogelito/glacierprotocol/_docs/overview.md

   - /docs/
 ---

-CryptoGlacier is a step-by-step protocol for storying crypto assets in a highly secure manner.
+CryptoGlacier is a step-by-step protocol for storing crypto assets in a highly secure manner.
 It is based on the popular [Glacier Protocol](https://glacierprotocol.org/).

 There are two main differences between CryptoGlacier and Glacier: